OmaR099/OCR-Speech-To-Text-Summarizer-QuestionGenerator/README.md

 ## Acknowledgements

-- Llama and its creators for providing the powerful language models.
+- Llama and its creators for providing powerful language models.
 - PyTesseract for effective OCR capabilities.
-- SpeechRecognition and pydub for their contributions to speech-to-text conversions.
+- SpeechRecognition and Pydub for their contributions to speech-to-text conversions.
 - Gradio for providing an excellent interface for testing and interaction.
 - Contributors and the open-source community for guidance and support.